 Richard Whitt is an experienced corporate strategist and technology policy attorney.
 Currently he serves as Fellow in Residence with the Mozilla Foundation, and Senior Fellow with the Georgetown Institute for Technology Law and Policy.
-As head of NetsEdge LLC, he advises companies on the complex governance challenges at the intersection of market, technology, and policy systems.
-He is also president of the GLIA Foundation, and founder of the GLIAnet Project.
+As Co-founder of GLIAnet PRIMER LLC, he advises companies on the complex governance challenges at the intersection of market, technology, and policy systems.
+He is also president of the GLIA Foundation, and a founder of the GLIAnet Project.

 Richard is an eleven-year veteran of Google (2007-2018).
 Most recently he served as Google’s corporate director for strategic initiatives, working with Vint Cerf, Hal Varian, and other Googlers on policy and ethical issues related to Internet of Things, machine learning, broadband connectivity, digital preservation, and other emerging technologies.
 A notable achievement was negotiating successfully with the Cuban government for permission to build the country’s first free public WiFi hotspot for Internet access.
 From 2012 to 2014, Richard was chosen by Google management as the Corporate Vice President and Global Head of Public Policy at newly-acquired Motorola Mobility.